Structural models for policy-making: Coping with parametric uncertainty: Structural models for policy-making

-The minimax regret rule \citep{Niehans.1948,Manski.2004} computes the maximum regret for each policy over the whole confidence set and chooses the policy that minimizes the maximum regret.
-The regret of choosing a policy for a particular parameterization of the model is the difference between the maximum possible utility and the actual utility.
+The minimax regret rule \citep{Manski.2004, Niehans.1948} computes the maximum regret for each policy over the whole uncertainty set and chooses the policy that minimizes the maximum regret.
+The regret of choosing a policy $g$ for a given parameterization of the model is the difference between the maximum possible utility achieved from adopting $\tilde{g} \in \G$ and the actual utility obtained.
 The decision maximizes:

-Figure \ref{Comparing policy regret} compares our two policy examples over the confidence sets.
-A decision-maker adopting policy $g_1$ regrets his choice for small values of the model parameter, while the opposite is true for larger values.
-The regret of each policy is maximized at the boundaries of the confidence set.
+Figure \ref{Comparing policy regret} compares our two policy examples over the uncertainty sets.
+A policy-maker adopting policy $g_1$ regrets his choice for small values of the model parameter, while the opposite is true for larger values.
+The regret of each policy is maximized at the boundaries of the uncertainty set.
 Maximum regret is minimized when a policy-maker chooses $g_1$.
-It corresponds to the difference in the quantity of interest at the lower boundary of the confidence set instead of the larger difference at its upper bound.
-This outcome contradicts the maximin decision where policy $g_2$ is preferred.
+It corresponds to the difference in the counterfactual at the lower boundary of the uncertainty set instead of the larger difference at its upper bound.
+This outcome contradicts the maximin decision in which policy $g_2$ is preferred.

 \FloatBarrier